bsepiolo/sportive/README.md

 **Available functionalisties:**
  * Sign In, Sign Up,
- * User has dashboard which includes:
+ * User dashboard which includes:
    * incoming event,
    * events created by you,
    * events with your participation,
    * recommended events wich are filtered by your geolocation,